LSEG-API-Samples/Article.RD.TypeScript.Bun/Article.md

 Closing the session...
 ```

+That covers the Data Library Delivery feature demonstration.

-## Bundler
+## <a id="step5_bundler"></a>Step 5: Bundler the application

+Now we come to how to delivery the application using a bundler tool.
 A bundler is development tool for combinding multilple JavaScript/TypeScript files into a single file that optimized to be run in the client environment (web browsers, node runtime, etc).
 This single static file helps the client machine does not need to fetch many files including multiple dependencies.

-While the Node.js applications need to use external tools like [Webpack](https://webpack.js.org/), [Parcel](https://parceljs.org/), [Rollup](https://rollupjs.org/), etc for the module bulder, Bun has a native [bundler tool](https://bun.sh/docs/bundler) out of the box.
+While the Node.js applications need external tools like [Webpack](https://webpack.js.org/), [Parcel](https://parceljs.org/), [Rollup](https://rollupjs.org/), etc for the module bulder, Bun has a native [bundler tool](https://bun.sh/docs/bundler) out of the box.
 Developer can use a ```bun build``` command to produce a single distribution file.

 **Note**: Bun's fast native bundler is now in beta phase.